3bsamad/imageLabeling/README.md

 # Image Labeling
-Labeling images for a dataset is of upmost importance in the field of machine learning.
+Labeling images for a dataset is of utmost importance in the field of machine learning.
 The goal here is building a dataset containing images, masks of the object to be recognised only, and a photo of both mask and original photo blended together.
 The motivation for this project is the [labelme Algorithm](https://github.com/wkentaro/labelme).

 # Remove Background
 This simple code ```removeBg.py``` contains a Python method which, given an image as an input, extracts the background (Green Screen) and leaves the user with the foreground object, and a fully black background.
 It also contains another method ```removeBgHSV```which uses the image's HSV channels to find clearer boundaries for the object to be masked.
 In this case the S channel defines the best bounds for the object.